Resident Research Grants

 Important Note: It is required that resident researchers seek guidance from a local mentor with experience in Family Medicine research for the development of the protocol and assistance during the project.
 The mentor will be required to sign the proposal along with the applicant.

 Resident Research Grants applications are accepted once per year.
 The deadline to apply is:

 If the deadline falls on a weekend or holiday the application is due on the following work day.

 Guiding Principles for AAFP Foundation Research Grants (1-page PDF file) -- These principles are used to focus the deliberation of the proposals and the determination of the grants.

-Instructions: Resident Research Grants (5-page PDF file) -- Detailed instructions for completing the Resident Research Grant application form.
+Instructions: Resident Research Grants (5-page Word file) -- Detailed instructions for completing the Resident Research Grant application form.

 Application: Resident Research Grants (3-page Word file) -- Required application form which must be completed and submitted by March 15th deadline.

 Prior Resident Research Grant Abstracts